Krimapatel2808/diabetes-prediction-logistic-regression-/README.md

 Model Training – Used Logistic Regression to predict diabetes outcomes.

 Model Evaluation – Measured accuracy, precision, recall, F1-score, and visualized the confusion matrix.

-Using My machine learning Skills to Make this ML Model.
-Looking For More opportunities to make my self visible.